(Epic Poem, Greek, c. 750 BCE, 15,693 lines)

 Back to Top of Page

 Although attributed to Homer, “The Iliad” is clearly dependent on an older oral tradition and may well have been the collective inheritance of many singer-poets over a long period of time (the historical Fall of Troy is usually dated to around the start of the 12th Century BCE).
-Homer was probably one of the first generation of authors who were also literate, as the Greek alphabet was introduced in the early 8th Century BCE, and the language used in his epic poems is an archaic version of Ionic Greek, with admixtures from certain other dialects such as Aeolic Greek.
+Homer was probably one of the first generation of authors who were also literate, as the Greek alphabet was introduced in the early 8th Century BCE.
+We knows this because the language used in his epic poems is an archaic version of Ionic Greek, with admixtures from certain other dialects such as Aeolic Greek.
 However, it is by no means certain that Homer himself (if in fact such a man ever really existed) actually wrote down the verses.

-The immortal gods and goddesses are portrayed as characters in “The Iliad”, displaying individuality and will in their actions, but they are also stock religious figures, sometimes allegorical, sometimes psychological, and their relation to humans is extremely complex.
+The immortal gods and goddesses are portrayed as characters in “The Iliad”, displaying individuality and will in their actions.
+But they are also stock religious figures, sometimes allegorical, sometimes psychological, and their relation to humans is extremely complex.
 They are often used as a way of explaining how or why an event took place, but they are also sometimes used as comic relief from the war, mimicking, parodying and mocking mortals.
 Indeed, it is often the gods, not the mortals, who seem casual, petty and small-minded.

 The main theme of the poem is that of war and peace, and the whole poem is essentially a description of war and fighting.
-There is a sense of horror and futility built into Homer‘s chronicle, and yet, posed against the viciousness, there is a sense of heroism and glory that adds a glamour to the fighting: Homer appears both to abhor war and to glorify it.
+There is a sense of horror and futility built into Homer‘s epic, and yet, there is a sense of heroism and glory that adds a glamour to the fighting: Homer appears both to abhor war and to glorify it.
 Frequent similes tell of the peacetime efforts back home in Greece, and serve as contrasts to the war, reminding us of the human values that are destroyed by fighting, as well as what is worth fighting for.

 “Menin“or “menis“ (“anger“ or “wrath“) is the word that opens “The Iliad”, and one of the major themes of the poem is Achilles coming to terms with his anger and taking responsibility for his actions and emotions.